Tuition & Financial Aid

 LM provides various discounts, merit scholarships for new students (grades 6-12) and need-based financial aid to make an LM education affordable for as many families as possible.
-More than 40% of LMS students receive some financial aid, totaling approximately $3 million.
+More than 40% of LMS students receive some financial aid.
 LM strives to create a comprehensive financial aid package for each family that applies.